 Insurer B's offer of free and complete accident forgiveness makes clear how forgiveness violates fundamental insurance principles.
 To the extent accident forgiveness is not complete—that is, where an insurer forgives each insured only a limited number of some at-fault accidents—the adverse effects of accident forgiveness are reduced in dollar terms.
 But the violations of principle are just as real and just as unforgivable.

 Moving beyond the ways in which accident forgiveness weakens the financial soundness and fairness of a properly managed insurance company, accident forgiveness harms the interests, and betrays the trust, of many.
-Perhaps the two main groups who are in good faith expecting to benefit from accident forgiveness, but who actually suffer harm, are:
+Perhaps the two main groups who are in good faith expecting to benefit from accident forgiveness, but who actually suffer harm, are the following.

 Even worse than jeopardizing these specific groups involved in the insurance mechanism, accident forgiveness unethically misleads the general public, which typically is unschooled in the finer technical points of insurance language.
 When 100 members of the public hear the word "forgiveness" in the phrase "accident forgiveness," surely at least 97 of them have visions of insurers suddenly becoming generous, abandoning previous wrongful rate increases for accidents that they now miraculously realize were "really no one's fault," and undergoing a general epiphany of gracious wisdom.
 Now is not the time to perpetrate "forgiveness" myths about automobile insurance that—when finally exposed, as ultimately they must be—will further tarnish our industry's current reputation.